 The overview also shows me cancellation conditions and included freebies such as breakfast or WiFi.
 After that, I can sort by different criteria (price, Booking.com featured, distance to the city center,…), filter results (price, stars, user rating, part of town,…) and save favorites in different folders to easily find them again later.

 3. Original reviews and rating

 All reviews and ratings on the site have been left by people who booked the accommodation via the site.
 And because they are following up quite rigorously there is plenty of feedback, both positive and negative, which makes it a breeze to find the kind of accommodation I want.

 4. Free city guides with offline map

-Ok, this is not Booking.com’s strong point as the suggested sights in the guides I have so far received with my bookings in Paris, Venice and Milan were so basic, any Google search would have revealed them.
+Ok, this is not Booking.com’s strong point as the suggested sights in the guides are so basic, any Google search would reveal them.
 However, there are tips by locals (solicited from platform users) and, if you use the app, detailed offline maps which allow for GPS localization.

 5. Free cancellation, pay later

 Many of even the lowest rates come with the option to cancel for free until up to one day before arrival and only very rarely have I had to pay anything upon booking.
 You do, however, need to provide credit card details to secure a booking, even if you plan to pay by other means.